 Build connections with these interaction techniques:

-• Response templates for common questions to save time
+• Response templates for common questions

-• Personalized replies that address followers by name
+• Personalized replies addressing followers by name

-• Social listening to join relevant conversations in your industry
+• Social listening to join industry conversations

-• Community spotlights that highlight active followers
+• Community spotlights highlighting active followers

 4. Conversion Tactics